ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_.

-Surround any text that you want to set apart as literal text in double back ticks to render it in a monospace gold font.
+Surround any text that you want to set apart as literal text in double back ticks to render it in a gold monospaced font.
 Use double back ticks to surround the names of files, folders, classes, methods, and variables.
 For example::

   """Initialize the ``Desktop`` class with the version of AEDT to use."""